-Welcome to the real estate blog of Beverly Hills Realty Advisors.
+Welcome to the real estate blog of Westside Realty Advisors.
 The mission of this blog is to provide meaningful and useful information on the real estate and financial markets.
 It is our intent to keep you informed about what is going on in the commercial real estate market.

 One thing, for sure, about the new tax bill is that real estate investors are big winners.